red-green-coding/red-green-coding.github.io/_drafts/aws-dynamodb-enhanced-mapping.md

 A table is the fundamental concept in DynamoDB.
 In contrast to relational databases, DynamoDB tables are schemaless.
 A DynamoDB table only needs its primary key to be defined when created.
 The primary key can be simple (partition key of type _string_, _number_, or _binary_) or compound (_partition key_ and _sort key_).
 All items inserted into the table need to define that primary key.
-Besides that, every item can have a different set of attribute keys and value types:
+Besides that, every item in the table can have a different set of attribute keys and value types:

 | partitionKey | attribute1 | attribute2 | attribute3 |